Irish Immigration

 The Great Potato Famine of Ireland took place in the years 1847 to 1852 but its effects lasted for decades with near famine conditions lasting through the 1860s.
 This is why many more people were immigrating from Ireland than any other country at this time.
 Most of my Keating ancestors came to America in the time period from 1862 to 1865.

-Ships sailing from Londonderry to Philadelphia are of interest to those of us tracing our Keating ancestors because Londonderry is the port closest to County Clare, Ireland.
-Philadelphia, or, at least, Pennsylvania is where our family members began their lives as Americans and County Clare is where our family members had been living, legend has it, for many generations.
-Still, it wasn’t etched in stone that an Irish family starting out in County Claire and ending up in Pennsylvania would follow this direct path.
+You would think ships sailing from Londonderry to Philadelphia are of interest to those of us tracing our Keating ancestors because Londonderry is the port closest to County Clare, Ireland.
+Philadelphia, or, at least, Pennsylvania is where many of our Keating family members began their lives as Americans and County Clare is where our family members had been living, legend has it, for many generations.
+Still, I haven’t hit on a passenger list that has born any fruit.
+Anyway, it wasn’t etched in stone that an Irish family starting out in County Claire and ending up in Pennsylvania would need to follow a direct path.

 In the clipped out portion of the 1870 Brokenstraw, Warren County, Pennsylvania census below, if we can use our imagination and pretend the name “Kacty” or whatever it says, actually means to say “Keating,” we find a family that looks very much like my great grandfather Thomas Keating’s family would have looked like in 1870.